Peri Brown: Character history

 Peri first appeared in the Fifth Doctor serial Planet of Fire, in which she encountered the Doctor and Turlough on the island of Lanzarote.
 After an encounter with the Master and the shape-changing android Kamelion (who disguises himself as her stepfather, Professor Howard Foster), Peri asked to join the Fifth Doctor on his travels, while Turlough departed to return to his home planet of Trion.
-(The identity of Peri's mother was not revealed in the televised series - but see below.)
+(The identity of Peri's mother was not revealed in the televised series – but see below.)

-By the end of the Fifth Doctor's final story The Caves of Androzani, both The Doctor and Peri were suffering from spectrox poisoning, and so the Fifth Doctor decided to give what antidote remains to Peri, sacrificing himself to save her.
-As she looks on, he regenerates into the Sixth Doctor, and she continued to travel with him, despite the temporarily unstable Doctor attempting to strangle her after his transformation (in his debut story The Twin Dilemma).
+By the end of the Fifth Doctor's final story, The Caves of Androzani, both the Doctor and Peri were suffering from spectrox poisoning, so the Fifth Doctor decided to give what antidote remains to Peri, sacrificing himself to save her.
+As she looks on, he regenerates into the Sixth Doctor, and she continues to travel with him, despite the temporarily unstable Doctor attempting to strangle her after his transformation (in his debut story, The Twin Dilemma).

-Peri is a bright and spirited young woman, an undergraduate and thus likely around twenty years of age, who travelled with The Doctor because, like many of his companions, she wanted to see the universe.
+Peri is a bright and spirited young woman, an undergraduate and thus likely around twenty years of age, who travelled with the Doctor because, like many of his companions, she wanted to see the universe.
 Although she shared a more abrasive relationship with the Sixth Doctor, there was an undercurrent of affection in their verbal sparring.

-Peri travelled with The Doctor for an undisclosed period of time; some sources say she travelled with him for mere months, while others say years.
-Between the events of Revelation of the Daleks and the season-long story The Trial of a Time Lord, her character was shown to have matured somewhat (coinciding with an 18-month production break between the two stories) and her relationship with The Doctor became less combative.
+Peri travelled with the Doctor for an undisclosed period of time; some sources say she travelled with him for mere months, while others say years.
+Between the events of Revelation of the Daleks and the season-long story The Trial of a Time Lord, her character was shown to have matured somewhat (coinciding with an 18-month production break between the two stories), and her relationship with the Doctor became less combative.

-In the second segment of the Trial story arc, Mindwarp, Peri was abducted by an arthropod-like creature named Kiv, who apparently transplanted his brain into her body.
-Soon after, The Doctor was led to believe that Peri was dead, and was severely distressed by this.
+In the second segment of the Trial story arc, Mindwarp, Peri was abducted by a gastropod-like creature named Kiv, who apparently transplanted his brain into her body.
+Soon after, the Doctor was led to believe that Peri was dead and was severely distressed by this.
 It was later revealed, at the end of The Ultimate Foe (the fourth segment of the arc), that the evidence of Peri's death was faked by the Valeyard.
-In fact, Peri had survived, and been saved by - whilst also marrying - King Yrcanos of Thoros Alpha, a warrior king who had assisted the Doctor and Peri in Mindwarp.
+In fact, Peri had survived and been saved by – whilst also marrying – King Yrcanos of Thoros Alpha, a warrior king who had assisted the Doctor and Peri in Mindwarp.
 It is not known what happened to Peri after she married King Yrcanos.